calblueprint/phabricator-setup/README.md

 3. When you're ready for a review, run:

-		arc diff
+		arc vdiff

-	Or, if your PL has helped you set up an alias for Reviewers/CCs, run `arc <alias>`.
-In either case, fill out the sections and push your diff.
+	The aforementioned automated script should have set up this arc alias for you.
+We use `arc vdiff` instead of `arc diff` because we want to explicitly keep the format of our commit template.
 	- **Super useful:** If you'd like to preview your diff before actually submitting it for review, use `arc diff --preview` instead!

 4. Often, your PL will give you feedback on your review that will prompt you to make changes before you can push to master.
-Make the changes/fixes as normal in your branch, and then commit them when your done.
-Then, run `arc diff` (or use your alias).
+Make the changes/fixes as normal in your branch, and then use `git commit --amend` to amend your previous git commit.
+(This is normally bad GitHub practice, but becomes very useful and actually preferred when using Phabricator.)
+Then, run `arc diff` (this time _without_ the `verbatim`).
 Your editor should open up with a message indicating that your are making a revision to an _existing_ Phab diff.
+	>
-	> If you need to force arc to assign the new commits to the correct Phab revision ID, use `arc diff --update <revision id>`
+	- If you need to force `arc` to assign the new commits to the correct Phab revision ID, use `arc diff --update <revision id>`
+	- If you don't need to change your commit message on amend, you can use the `--no-edit` flag to skip editing it.

 5. When you are ready to push, you'll want to rebase your changes into the master branch and do a git push from master up to GitHub.
 (See the note below on rebasing.)
-You can do this in one step, which will also update your commit message with phabricator metadata: `arc land`
+You can do this in one step, which will also update your commit message with Phabricator metadata: `arc land`
 	- If you want to be explicit, you can run `arc land <to-branch>`
-	- If you accidentally did your changes in master instead of a branch, run `arc amend && git push` rather than `arc land`

-	> **Rebasing:** Phabricator projects should be set up to `rebase` instead of `merge` by default; this should be set in your project repo's local `.gitconfig`.
+	> **Rebasing:** Phabricator projects should be set up to `rebase` instead of `merge` by default; this should have been set up by the aforemention automated script.
 Rebasing gives the illusion of a much cleaner commit history.
 Ask your PL to clarify the difference between `merge` and `rebase`, you should become somewhat familiar with the two.

 If other people have committed changes that you want to incorporate into your branch (perhaps a bugfix that you need), you can just do `git pull --rebase` in your feature branch (or simply `git pull` if your repo has set up rebase by default).
 Phabricator will do the right thing in ignoring these not-your changes.